alexs2112/University-Notes/ANTH363/05 - Theories of Religion - Geertz, Douglas, Turner.md

 **Concepts**:
  - Introduced *Liminality*: Concept which refers to transitional or in-between phases within rituals or social processes
 	 - In these liminal phases, individuals experience a suspension of normal social roles and structures
-	 - Symbolism is crucial in this context, represents the transformation of indivviduals or groups from one state to another
+	 - Symbolism is crucial in this context, represents the transformation of individuals or groups from one state to another
 	 - Example: Graduation ceremonies
  - *Communitas*: A state of unstructured and egalitarian community that arises during liminal periods
 	 - Symbolism helps create a shared sense of identity and belonging among individuals in communities